phonegap/workshop-plugins/index.md

 ---
 layout: home
-title: Adobe Tech Summit PhoneGap Plugins Workshop
+title:  PhoneGap Lab - Using Plugins End to End
 ---

 # What You Will Learn